Saharnaz Babaei-Balderlou

 About me

-I am a Teaching Assistant Professor of Economics at the University of Wisconsin - La Crosse (UWL), where I joined the Department of Economics in Fall 2024.
+I am an Economics Lecturer at the University of Maryland - College Park (UMD), where I joined the Department of Economics in Fall 2026.
+Before joining UMD, I was an Assistant Teaching Professor at the University of Wisconsin-La Crosse (UWL).
 I earned my Ph.D. in Economics from the Darla Moore School of Business at the University of South Carolina, with a focus on applied microeconomics.
 My research lies at the intersection of labor economics, education policy, and the integration of artificial intelligence into education and labor markets.
 I am particularly interested in how public policy can improve outcomes for historically underserved and marginalized communities.

-I have taught a range of undergraduate courses, including Introduction to Economics and Principles of Microeconomics at USC, and Global Macroeconomics and Data Analysis for Business Applications at UWL.
+I have taught a range of undergraduate courses, including Global Macroeconomics and Data Analysis for Business Applications at UWL, and Introduction to Economics and Principles of Microeconomics at USC.